Danijela2019/Danijela2019/README.md

 ### Who am I? :nerd_face:
 #### An IT enthusiast and life long learner, constantly looking for new challenges and ways to improve my skills.
-I recently graduated from my second software developer boot camp at School of applied technologies(SALT).
-You can read more about it [here](https://salt.study/).

 #### I am constantly working on new projects, creating repos here and learning new, different technologies on the way.
 Feel free to browse around  :slightly_smiling_face: